 As an artist my rug hooking started with hooking other people’s patterns and then designing my own rugs based on what I saw in everyday life.
 My work changed when I began to design based on what I was writing in my journal.
 It started to have more of a message and a purpose and was a turning point for me.

 This approach to my designs was originally as a way of healing for me.
 Each rug represented the next step I needed to take in my life.
 This approach has continued as I work through the joy and pain that is living.
 It has expanded to also become my purpose and my business.
-Now I work to help others connect with their creativity and to practice self care through journaling and rug hooking.
+Now I work to help others connect with their creativity, build engagement and innovation in the workplace through team building, and to practice self care through journaling and rug hooking.

 Of course, not all of our work or our art needs to have deep meaning and purpose, but when it does it is thrilling.
 What my trip made me think deeply about is the potential we have to change ourselves and our world through the work we do.